Electro-optic technology [illustrative].

 PUPIL SIZE SHOWS RELIABILITY OF DECISIONS

-How accurately people make decisions can be predicted by measuring the size of the pupils of their eyes before they are presented with any information about the decision, according to a new study published in PLOS Computational.
+How accurately people make decisions can be predicted by measuring the size of their pupils before they are presented with any information about the decision, according to a new study published in PLOS Computational.

 The study, conducted by Dr. Peter Murphy and colleagues at Leiden University in the Netherlands, showed that spontaneous, moment-to-moment fluctuations in pupil size predicted how a selection of participants varied in their successful decision making.
-A larger pupil size indicated poorer upcoming task performance due to more variability in the decisions made once the relevant information was presented.
+Larger pupils indicated poorer upcoming task performance due to more variability in the decisions made once the relevant information was presented.
 The authors also found that certain individuals who had the largest pupils overall also tended to be the least consistent in their decisions.

 The results were obtained by measuring pupil size before each segment of the task began and monitoring each participant’s subsequent performance in deciding which direction a cloud of dots was moving in.
 These results were then combined with a simple mathematical model that described how people make decisions.